rushil-ambati/track-driver-ai/docs/docs.md

 - Very expensive
 - Most approaches using these technologies are not Deep Learning based so they do not improve over time
-  - This is because Machine Learning techniques require lots of data, and in physical systems this needs large fleets of cars
+  - This is because Machine Learning techniques require lots of data, and in physical systems, this needs large fleets of cars

 #### Other